walakaka77/the-wriggley-farm/_posts/design/2024-08-07-best-species-vermicomposting.md

 Eisenia andreii, or Tigers Worms, are known for their adaptability and productivity.
 They’re a robust choice for various composting setups.

+For the curious, check out our guide on [how earthworms reproduce](/vermicomposting/how-do-worms-reproduce/) for juicy, wriggley details!

 ![Tiger Worms](/images/Eisenia andreii (Tigers Worms).png)

 * **Common Name:** Tiger Worms